 Thanks to the generosity of donors and fundraisers, we can ontinue our work to improve patient care at UCLH.Typically, individual donations and grants from companies and legacies total £9.5m each year, which is spent on improving and enhancing patient care at UCLH.
 Our supporters fundraise for us for different reasons; some have had a good experience at UCLH and wish to say thank you, some may want to help us advance a particular cause, such as a research project.
 Whichever way, we are delighted you have chosen to support us and look forward to hearing all about it!

 What's most important is that you organise an event that you like - whether it's baking cakes, testing your knowledge through a quiz or holding a football match!
-Please do not hesitate to contact the charity to discuss your idea.
+Please do not hesitate to contact the fundraising team to discuss your idea.
 Can't think of one?
-Then download our fundraising pack, which contains a list from A-Z of fundraising ideas, along with tips on best practice.
+Then download our fundraising pack which contains a list from A-Z of fundraising ideas, along with tips on best practice.

 If you already know what event you wish to do, you can set up your fundraising account.
 You'll need to select which part of UCLH you're fundraising for from the drop down list.
 If you're not sure, click the general University College London Hospital Charity option.

 Don't want to do it alone?
 Then join in with one of our pre-organised UCLH Charity fundraising events.